What is CNC Roughing? Meaning & Process

 CNC machining

-The idea is to remove material as quickly as possible while leaving adequate stock for future use.
+• The goal is to remove material as quickly as possible while leaving enough stock for subsequent operations.

-Depending on the intricacy of the item and the material being machined, the roughing process may entail numerous passes.
+• Depending on the complexity of the part and the material being machined, the process may require multiple passes.

-Each pass removes a set amount of material, progressively lowering the stock to the required level.
+• Each pass removes a set amount of material, progressively reducing the stock to the desired level.

-The CNC program controls the tool path and cutting parameters for each pass, optimizing the efficiency and accuracy of the roughing operation.
+• The CNC program determines the tool path and cutting parameters to optimize efficiency and accuracy.

 • Material removal: Roughing removes the majority of the excess material, transforming the raw workpiece into a shape that closely resembles the final part.